Daisy-7/Hi-UCD-S/README.md

 ![Examples for Hi-UCD mini dataset](./picture/Hi-UCD%20mini.png)

-The Hi-UCD dataset can be download through the Google Drive link.
+The Hi-UCD mini dataset can be download through the Google Drive link.
 Please submit a download request through the link and I will process your request as soon as possible.